Author

 The winners in this land grab will not simply be those who build fastest, but those who build with foresight, coordination, and trust.

-The industry speaks of megawatts as though they are infinitely available.
+The industry talks about megawatts too casually and abstractly.
 In reality, grid capacity is a critical bottleneck.
 Regional power availability and cooling strategies vary dramatically, and environmental or permitting constraints are often underestimated.
-Local communities also raise concerns over noise, water use, and land impact, creating silent but significant pushback.
+Local communities also raise concerns over noise, water use, and land impact, creating potentially significant pushback.

-Specialized construction skills—mechanical, electrical, and commissioning expertise—are not universally available across every region.
+Specialized construction skills are not universally available across every region.
 Data centers demand precise installations and disciplined scheduling.
 Regional differences in prevailing wages, labor agreements, and workforce size mean that projects cannot simply be replicated from one state to another without adaptation.

 History offers examples of rapid, large-scale infrastructure success: